ranger-finance/orderly-connector-rs/cursor_plan/trade.md

 ## 8. Final Steps

-- **Address Remaining TODOs:** Confirm details about empty PDA seeds, EID configurability, and account ID format.
+- **Address Remaining TODOs:** Confirm details about empty PDA seeds, EID configurability, and account ID format. **(Update: Confirm EID configurability for testnets).**
 - **Refine Error Handling:** Ensure robust error handling throughout all flows.
 - **Add Examples:** Create clear examples demonstrating how to use the registration, deposit, and withdrawal functions.
 - **Update Documentation:** Finalize all documentation for the SDK.